-Back row (left to right): Don Rankin, Greg Harris, Dave Smith, Jason Middleton
+Back row (left to right): Josh Goller, Dave Smith, Jason Middleton, Don Rankin

-Front row (left to right): Ginny Holthus, Maria Duron, Karen Sherman
+Front row (left to right): Ginny Holthus, Bonnie Luisi, Karen Sherman

 The Hermiston Board of Education is comprised of seven elected members serving four year terms.
 Annually, the board elects a chairman and vice-chairman.
-The current chairman is Karen Sherman, and the current vice-chairman is Jason Middleton.
+The current chair is Karen Sherman, and the current vice-chair is Ginny Holthus.
 Board members are community volunteers and are not compensated for their work.
 The Board of Education acts as the policy-making body for the Hermiston School District.